The joy of B.Y.O device usage in the workplace – and the extensive connectivity and range of devices that accompany – is all positive… until it’s not.

-Overall, Avast Business Antivirus Pro boasts super web filtering capacities, but avoid toying with the extensively customisable spam filter; otherwise, it can allow junk to land in your inbox.
+Overall, Avast Business Antivirus Pro boasts super web filtering capacities, but avoid toying with the extensively customizable spam filter; otherwise, it can allow junk to land in your inbox.

 Critically, their support and overall company ethos is good－replies are swift－but there’s consumer complaints around constant ‘pop ups’ of payment requests and warnings that you’re not covered (when you are).
 Unfortunately, this is similar to McAfee－left off this list precisely because of too many negative reviews about their approach, not their products.

-Avast is still on the right side of the fence, but since 2016 they’ve changed their behaviour and now manifest many of the frustratingly bothersome pop-up and crossed-wire behaviours of the antivirus fraternity as a whole.
+Avast is still on the right side of the fence, but since 2016 they’ve changed their behavior and now manifest many of the frustratingly bothersome pop-up and crossed-wire behaviors of the antivirus fraternity as a whole.
 Still, it features great functionality and enterprise-level protection that will serve any business well.

 Bitdefender GravityZone Business Security